• Travel

 Make a Bell Bush

 There is something powerful about the sounds of children making music.
-Make a Bell Bush and your kids will surely chime some music for you during their outside playtime!
+Make a Bell Bush and your kids will chime music for you during their outside playtime!

 I don’t remember where I first read about creating a natural playscape and using music, but I do remember from the first moment I read about it, that I wanted to have a place for my children to make music outside.